Managing Home Maintenance Costs

 This is a pretty good list for most pools.
 However if you have heaters such as a gas heater or a solar heater, you will need to ensure that they are also drained properly and prepared for winter storage.

 It is really important that all of these steps are completed properly.
-The most important of course is to ensure that all of the water is drained from the lines, the filter and the pump to avoid freezing and cracking of any of these things.
-Also you want to make sure that water cannot get into the lines during the winter.
+The most important of course is to ensure that all of the water is drained from the lines, the filter, and the pump to avoid freezing and cracking of any of these things.
+Also, you want to make sure that water cannot get into the lines during the winter.
 This will be equally bad and cause you a major headache next spring when you try to open your pool.

 We welcome comments and hints about closing pools for the winter.
 Spam comments will be deleted.
+For more information about seasonal money-saving ideas, click here.

 Closing Swimming Pools

-In our next post, we will explain in detail how to close a pool, however there are a few points we want to emphasize here to ensure that your pool is not damaged during the winter.
+In our next post, we will explain in detail how to close a pool.
+However there are a few points we want to emphasize here to ensure that your pool is not damaged during the winter.
 If the temperature never gets below freezing then you really do not have to be as concerned.
 With temperatures well below freezing in Canada during the winter, we have to take extra care in closing the pool.

 Here is our list.